videlais/opentextbook-theme/_chapters/chapter1.md

 ### Blockquotes

+The theme supports several types of accessible blockquotes that are automatically styled:

-> This is a blockquote.
+> This is a standard blockquote.
 Use it to highlight important information or quotes from other sources.

+> **Information** This is an information blockquote for general information.
+The JavaScript will automatically detect this and apply appropriate styling and accessibility attributes.

+> **Warning** This is a warning blockquote for important notices.
+It will be styled with warning colors and icons.

+> **Note** This is a note blockquote for additional context.
+Perfect for supplementary information.

+> **Tip** This is a tip blockquote for helpful suggestions.
+Great for pro tips and best practices.

+> **Example** This is an example blockquote for code examples or demonstrations.
+Use it to highlight practical applications.

+> **Important** This is an important blockquote for critical information.
+It draws attention to must-know content.

 ### Images